RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Decision Table Columns]({% image_path business-central-decision-table-columns.png %}){:width="600px"}

 13. Next go to the `Columns` tab and Click on `Insert Column`.
-This time we are adding an action, the Right-Hand-Side of a rule, that will be fired if the conditions are met.
+This time we are adding an Action, the Right-Hand-Side of a rule.
+This action will be fired when the conditions are met.
 Select `Set the value of a field` and click next.

 14. We want to set the risk scoring property of the `FraudData` object.
 So in the dropdown menu select the object `FraudData` bound to the variable `data`.Click Next.

     ![Business Central Decision Table Columns Action Data]({% image_path business-central-decision-table-columns-action-data.png %}){:width="600px"}

-15. Select the field `disputeRiskData` and click Next.
+15. Select the field `disputeRiskRating` and click Next.
 We don't have a list of values so click Next.
-Type `Risk Scoring`{{copy}} as the header for the column and click Finish.
+Type `Risk Scoring` as the header for the column and click Finish.

     ![Business Central Decision Table Columns Action Data Finish]({% image_path business-central-decision-table-columns-action-data-finish.png %}){:width="600px"}